Article

 Each command a reader must run in the terminal should be in a separate code block.

-• Before each block, give a description that explains what the command does.
+• Before each command block, explain what the command does.

-• After the code block, explain more details about the command, such as what the arguments do and why your reader should use them.
+• After the code block, explain in detail what the command achieves.
+For example, what the arguments do and why the reader should use them.

-• If you need to show output, use a separate code block.
+• If the command output is important to show, use a separate code block.

-Here's an example in Markdown of how a command and its output should appear in Vultr's documentation.
+Here's an example in Markdown of how a command and its output should appear in Vultr documentation.

 Run the following command to display a list of IP addresses for `www.example.com`.